91Ïã½¶»ÆÉ«ÊÓÆµ

 • Telegraphic transfer fees are charged when the bank transfers the money they are lending to you (usually to your solicitor)

-• Broker fees can be charged if you take out a mortgage recommended by a broker
+• Broker fees can be charged if you take out a mortgage recommended by a broker, but our partner mortgage broker Mojo Mortgages doesn't charge a fee.

 You may also have to pay fees on your old mortgage: